Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Numerical Study

 \subsection{Simulation Results}

-Fig.~\ref{fig_res4} depicts an a-posteriori feasibility validation of the obtained results via DDS, DS, CS, and MCS formulations for the three-agent ATES-STG example.
-Fig.~\ref{fig_res4} (a)-(b) present the results of thermal energy imbalance during heating mode in agent 1, whereas Fig.~\ref{fig_res4} (c) shows the feasibility of the coupling constraint between agent 1 and 2.
-Fig.~\ref{fig_res4} (a) shows the obtained results for the last five days in March 2011, and Fig.~\ref{fig_res4} (b) shows the results for one year simulation from June 2010 until June 2011.
-In Fig.~\ref{fig_res4} (a)-(b) the "red" color denotes the solution of DDS, "black" color shows the solution of CS, and "blue" presents the solution of MCS.
+Fig.~\ref{fig_res1} and Fig.~\ref{fig_res2} (a) depict a-posteriori feasibility validation of the private chance constraint of agent 1 and the common chance constraint between agent 1 and agent 2.
+It is important to note that the results obtained for the other two buildings are very similar, and therefore we focus on the results of the first building (agent 1).
+To illustrate the functionality of our proposed framework to deal with the private chance constraint, in Fig.~\ref{fig_res1}, we present the a-posteriori feasibility validation of the obtained results via DDS, CS, and MCS formulations.
+Fig.~\ref{fig_res1} (a) shows the obtained results for the last five days in March 2011, and Fig.~\ref{fig_res1} (b) shows the results for one year simulation from June 2010 until June 2011.
+In Fig.~\ref{fig_res1} the "red" color denotes the solution of DDS, "black" color shows the solution of CS, and "blue" presents the solution of MCS.

+Fig.~\ref{fig_res1} (a) focuses on a randomly chosen five-day period to allow a better comparison between the results of DDS, CS, and MCS.
+It is clearly shown that the obtained results via CS and MCS, provide a feasible (nonnegative) trajectory of the thermal energy imbalance error during heating mode, whereas the solution of DDS, leads to some violations throughout the simulation time.
+Notice that all three proposed approaches, namely DS, CS, and MCS, achieved the feasibility of the private chance constraint in a probabilistic sense as it is guaranteed in Theorem \ref{thm_common}.
+We present the results obtained via DDS to highlight such an achievement, whereas the results obtained via DS is omitted to demonstrate the other achievements.